Part 2. A Hop, Skip, Plane, Metro, Another Metro, And A Train Ride Away

 - Grandma: “No!”, she says firmly, staring at me and not blinking.

 Her response is final.
 I have lost the battle but not the war.
-I do what every other French person would do.
+I do what any other French person would do.
 I seek assistance from the other victims and, in a tiny but meaningful act of revolt, I wait for grandma to sit down and move her bag where it should have been all along: on top of our suitcases.
 She should consider herself lucky; it was either this or squashing her beloved carry-on under a massive amount of luggage, like a bug.
 Nan meh!

 To be continued...